uamv/glance-that/readme.txt

 == Changelog ==

+= 4.6 =
+* Toggle & style other items added to subsection

 = 4.5 =
 * Fix identification of user_request-remove_personal_data
 * Add glance for site health status in WP 5.2